 That brings us to the sharpest question of all: where and when does a large audible difference, less troubled by placebo, cross over to a small audible difference that’s more likely to be influenced by placebo?
 And more importantly: who says so?

-Without a clear determination, if placebo/psychoacoustics presents when comparing, say, analogue interconnects, it’d not be impossible for them to turn up again when assessing the subtler differences between two loudspeakers.
+Without a clear determination, if placebo/psychoacoustics presents when comparing, say, analogue interconnects, it’d not be impossible for them to turn up again when assessing the narrower end of the wedge that separates two pairs of loudspeakers.

 Therefore, how do we know with any degree of certainty when to invoke the possibility of a placebo effect or psychoacoustics (and when not to)?